Alisa was the scapegoat.

 A few years ago her father asked her to come to work for him.
 Alisa was shocked he asked her.
-She and her father had never been very close, but Alisa saw this as a chance to do such a good job in the hope her father might finally be proud of her.
-The new job went well for a couple weeks–until her father asked Alisa to lie and cheat on some financial forms.
+She and her father had never been very close, but Alisa saw this as a chance to impress her father.
+The new job went well for a couple of weeks–until her father asked Alisa to lie and cheat on some financial forms.
 Alisa didn’t know what to do.

-For the first time in her life, her father had praised Alisa for her hard work and she felt their relationship was better than ever.
+For the first time in her life, her father had praised Alisa for her hard work, and she felt their relationship was better than ever.
 On the other hand, Alisa felt rotten to go along with the sham.
-Alisa was caught in a double bind between her conscience and her desire to have her father’s love.
-Alisa is not alone.
-Double binds are a very common problem for the ACoN* soul.
+Alisa felt caught in a double bind between her conscience and her desire to have her father’s love.
+She’s is not alone.
+Double binds are a common problem for narcissistic abuse survivors.

 You’ve probably been in a bind yourself.
-Have you felt the pull to gossip or triangulate with others so you can be part of the inner crowd and keep the narcissist from talking about you?
-Have you wanted your parents love so much you were willing to say things you didn’t mean or do things you resented to win their love?
+Have you felt the pull to gossip or triangulate with others so you can be part of the family’s inner circle to keep the narcissist from talking about you?
+Have you wanted your parents to love you so much that you were willing to say things you didn’t mean or do things you regretted later?
 Have you tried to speak your truth only to discover it will drastically change your family dynamics?
 Have you struggled with going along with all the family drama to avoid getting shunned?
-If so, you’ve been in a double bind and been asked to play a game you can never win.
+If you’ve has any of these things happen, you’ve probably been in a double bind.
+It’s like asking you to play a game you can never win.

-So how do we live in a world full of double binds and maintain our integrity?
-How do we share our stories authentically and remain in relationship with the people we love?
+So how can we live in a world full of double binds and maintain our integrity?
+How can we share our stories authentically and remain in relationship with the people we love?

-Shakespeare wasn’t kidding when he gave this advice.
-It’s probably the most important advice ever written.
-If we fail to be true to ourselves, we will have nothing left to serve others or God.
-No matter how much we want to go along with the narc, we can’t.
+Shakespeare gave great advice on relationships when he said, “To thine own self, be true.”
+If we can’t be true to ourselves, we have nothing left to give to others.
+No matter how much we want to go along with the narcissist, we can’t.
 Call it karma or the natural law of sowing and reaping, but life rewards our actions.
 The narc won’t care because most narcs have little to no conscience.
-It could be your health at stake or your sleep lost because you did something you knew was against everything you stood for.
+It could be your health at stake, or your sleep lost because you did something you knew was against your values.